-Iowa Rule of Appellate Procedure 6.904(2)(c) permits unpublished opinions or decision of a court or agency to be cited if the opinion or decision can be readily accessed electronically.
-Unpublished opinions or decisions shall not constitute controlling legal authority.
-When citing an unpublished opinion or decision a party shall include an electronic citation indicating where the opinion may be readily accessed online.
+Iowa Rule of Appellate Procedure 6.904(2)(a)(2) permits unpublished opinions or decisions of a court or agency to be cited.
+Unpublished opinions or decisions do not constitute controlling legal authority.
+When citing an unpublished opinion or decision a party must include an electronic citation indicating where the opinion may be readily accessed online.
+If not readily accessible in an online database, "the party must file and serve as an attachment a copy of that opinion or decision with the brief or other paper in which it is cited."

-I. Noncompliance with Discovery
+I. Discovery